• Skip to main content

 The Inquiry Series: Exploring Inclusivity

 Wilderness Inquiry’s mission is built upon the foundational concept of inclusion.
 Through our work, we believe in building a just outdoor community where everyone belongs.
 We are committing to acknowledging the systemic barriers and structures of oppression that limit access to outdoor spaces for many.
-We also acknowledge the responsibility we hold as an organization of privilege in doing our part to break these barriers down.
-One step of many we are taking in our Wilderness Inquiry JEDI (justice, equity, diversity, inclusion) Commitment, is to listen and make space for individuals and organizations who represent diverse identities to be the leaders in the narrative of outdoor inclusion.
+We also acknowledge the responsibility we hold as an organization of privilege in doing our part to break down these barriers.
+One step we are taking as part of our inclusion commitment is to listen and make space for individuals and organizations who represent diverse identities to be the leaders in the narrative of outdoor inclusion.

 Watch Here